Jules-Bens-Aa/jb2a_puzzle/README.md

 -   Monk's Active Tiles
 -   Sequencer
 -   Tagger
--   Any form of JB2A animated effects (technically only needs to be installed)
+-   The JB2A Patreon module (technically only needs to be installed)

 You can find our setup macro in the compendium JB2A - Puzzle - Macros.
 Be sure to import all three macros into the world!
 When you execute the setup you should see a whole slew of tiles appear in the upper left hand corner of your screen like this: